• Home • Files • Structures • Download

 )

-Run automatic baudrate detection.
+Run automatic bitrate detection.

 Parameters: